tdorssers/confparser/README.md

 Register Dissector object with hint regex and parser keyword arguments with function to apply to the parser iteratable, like the [map()](https://docs.python.org/3/library/functions.html#map) built-in function.

 `confparser.AutoDissector.from_file(filename)`
 Return a new Tree object from matching parser for specified file *filename*.
+Raises *ValueError* when no matching parser is found.

 `confparser.Tree(parent=None)`
 Subclass of *dict*.
 Return a new Tree object.